-DELPHES takes as an input the output of eventgenerators and yields analysis-object data in the form of TTree in a ROOT file.
-The simulation includes central and forward detectors to produce realistic observables using standard reconstruc-
+Delphes takes as an input the output of eventgenerators and yields analysis-object data in the form of Ttree in a root file.
+The simulation includes central and forward detectors to produce realistic observables using standard reconstruction algorithms.
+Moreover, the framework allows trigger emulation and 3D event visualisation.